grafana/agent/docs/sources/flow/reference/components/faro.receiver.md

 Replace the following:

 * `NETWORK_ADDRESS`: IP address of the network interface to listen to traffic on.
-This IP adddress must be reachable by browsers using the web application to instrument.
+This IP address must be reachable by browsers using the web application to instrument.

 * `PATH_TO_SOURCEMAPS`: Path on disk where sourcemaps are located.